TestMasters Benton Arkansas LSAT Prep Courses

-- Over eighty hours of instructional videos by TestMasters founder Robin Singh, who holds the world record for perfect scores on the LSAT
+- Over one hundred hours of instructional videos by TestMasters founder Robin Singh, who holds the world record for perfect scores on the LSAT

 - Full access to the LSAT study tools in our Online Resource Center—here, you can score LSAT Prep Tests, examine score reports, study LSAT vocabulary with psychometric quizzes, watch instructional videos and study written explanations, study the Flawed Methods of Reasoning database, locate questions using the LSAT Search Engine, and read special bulletins concerning the LSAT and law school admissions

 - The complete set of TestMasters coursebooks delivered free via courier, including licensed use of over 7500 real LSAT questions